A ‘Painted Lady’ butterfly drinking nectar from a lantana.

 While you may think that people with green thumbs are born and not made, I’m going to let you in on a BIG secret – behind every green thumb are many dead plants.

 It’s true.
 There isn’t a single avid gardener who has never experienced a plant dying on them.
-Of course, green thumbs may be hesitant to reveal this fact because dead or failing plants are usually pulled out before anyone notices.
+Of course, green thumb may be hesitant to reveal this fact because dead or failing plants are usually pulled out before anyone notices.

 I’m not exempt from this either.
 I’ve got a dead plant or two, currently in my garden that are doing nothing but collecting leaves at their base and I’ve had countless plants die on my watch.